peteroupc/classic-wallpaper/uielements.md

 ## Logical Display Resolutions

-An image can be adapted for displays with logical resolutions that differ from VGA (video graphics array; 96 horizontal and vertical pixels per inch) by scaling the image's width, height, or both.
+An image can be adapted for displays with logical resolutions that differ from VGA (video graphics array; normally 640&times;480 with 96 horizontal and vertical pixels per inch) by scaling the image's width, height, or both.

-For example, displays compatible with the IBM Extended Graphics Adapter (EGA) or IBM Color/Graphics Adapter (CGA) have nonsquare pixels (nominally 96 horizontal pixels per inch and 72 or 48 vertical pixels per inch, respectively), so that graphics designed for such displays are often adapted by shrinking the height of images to 3/4 or 1/2 of the original, respectively.
-For example, a 300&times;300 image, when adapted for EGA displays, becomes a shrunken 300&times;225 image.
+For example, the IBM Extended Graphics Adapter's (EGA) 640&times;350 color display mode and the IBM Color/Graphics Adapter's (CGA) 640&times;200 two-tone display mode employ nonsquare pixels (nominally 96 horizontal pixels per inch and 72 or 48 vertical pixels per inch, respectively), so that graphics designed for such display modes are often adapted by shrinking the height of images to 3/4 or 1/2 of the original, respectively.
+For example, a 300&times;300 image, when adapted for the EGA display mode mentioned above, becomes a shrunken 300&times;225 image.

 A table of logical resolutions (per inch) for different devices is found in the [OpenType 1.8 specification](https://learn.microsoft.com/en-us/typography/opentype/otspec180/recom#device-resolutions) (the most recent version doesn't have this table).